Paths of Harmony: Flow vs Color ✨

 magic · Eb → Bb → F → Gm

-Tap an emotion below.
+Tap a motion below.
 This plays the Flow progression (right-hand triad + left-hand root).
 Each chord is played twice so you can hear the step clearly.
 The sentence above the keyboard tells you what the current chord is doing.

 Play Color on the keyboard, following the motion behind each chord.